flutter/flutter/packages/flutter_tools/templates/module/README.md

 ## ios

+#### library

-Written to the `.ios/` hidden folder.
+Written to the `.ios/Flutter` hidden folder.

-Contents wraps Flutter/Dart code as a CocoaPods pod.
+Contents wraps Flutter/Dart code for consumption by an Xcode project.

-iOS host apps can set up a dependency to this project to consume Flutter views.
+iOS host apps can set up a dependency to this contents to consume Flutter views.

+#### host_app_ephemeral

+Written to `.ios/` outside the `Flutter/` sub-folder.

+Combined contents define an *ephemeral* (hidden, auto-generated, under Flutter tooling control) iOS host app with a dependency on the `.ios/Flutter` folder contents.

+The host app does not make use of CocoaPods, and is therefore suitable only when the Flutter part declares no plugin dependencies.

+#### host_app_ephemeral_cocoapods

+Written to `.ios/` on top of `host_app_ephemeral`.

+Adds CocoaPods.

+Combined contents define an ephemeral host app suitable for when the Flutter part sdeclares plugin dependencies.